HiDeoo/starlight-blog/docs/src/content/docs/configuration.md

 A URL or path to an image in the `public/` directory to display as the author's picture.
 When using remote images, check out the [“Authorizing remote images”](https://docs.astro.build/en/guides/images/#authorizing-remote-images) guide to enable image optimization.

+## Metrics configuration

+Configure metrics that can be displayed alongside blog posts.
+Check the ["Metrics" guide](/guides/metrics) for more informations.

+### `readingTime`

+**Type:** `boolean`
+**Default:** `false`

+Controls whether or not the estimated reading time of blog posts are displayed.
+The estimated reading time is displayed in minutes, rounded up to the nearest minute.

+See the ["Metrics" guide](/guides/metrics/#about-metrics) for more informations on how the estimated reading time is calculated.

+### `words`

+**Type:** `false | 'total' | 'rounded'`
+**Default:** `false`

+Controls whether or not the word count of blog posts are displayed.

+- `false` — Do not display the word count.
+- `'total'` — Display the total word count of the blog post.
+- `'rounded'` — Display the word count of the blog post rounded up to the nearest multiple of 100.

+See the ["Metrics" guide](/guides/metrics/#about-metrics) for more informations on how the word count is computed.